 composition of writing for both readers and listeners.

-This course teaches academic research skills and writing based on a liberal arts topic.
+This course teaches academic writing skills based on a humanities topic, thematically

 Choose one HIS elective

 Choose one level 100 MAT elective

 Choose five Humanity electives

 Prerequisite for HSM program may be fulfilled by meeting College requirements above: